 During the year under review, the company has spent an amount of Rs.
-189.03 lacs including provision of Rs.
-134.39 lacs on the projects covered under CSR activities.
-The work on several projects is already underway and the balance amount will be spent in the current year.
+102.16 lacs as against the budget of Rs.
+101.99 lacs.
 Disclosures as per Rule 9 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 are given in the Annual Report on CSR activities at 'Annexure-A'.